‘Attack We Will’: Trump vows victory in Afghanistan, stays silent on troop levels

 The War In Afghanistan: By the Numbers

-While Trump vowed to "work with the Afghan government," he said the U.S. "commitment is not unlimited, and our support is not a blank check."
+While Trump vowed to "work with the Afghan government," he also said the U.S. "commitment is not unlimited and our support is not a blank check."

 Trump's announcement comes after an extensive review of U.S. efforts in Afghanistan and the region that was led by National Security Adviser Gen. H.R.
 McMaster.